Augie Doggie and Doggie Daddy

 Augie Doggie and Doggie Daddy are two Hanna-Barbera cartoon characters who debuted on The Quick Draw McGraw Show and appeared in their own segment.
 The segments centered on the misadventures of a dachshund father-and-son team.
-Doggie Daddy (voiced by Doug Young with a Brooklyn accent, based on a Jimmy Durante impersonation) tried to do the best he could at raising his rambunctious son Augie (voiced by Daws Butler).
+Doggie Daddy (voiced by Doug Young with a Brooklyn accent, based on a Jimmy Durante impersonation) tried to do the best he could at raising his rambunctious son (a daughter in Jellystone!)
+Augie (voiced by Daws Butler).
 The characters have made appearances outside of their series, including in their own video game and in Yogi's Ark Lark and its spin-off series.

 Summary

 The segments centered around the misadventures of a dachshund father-and-son team.
 Doggie Daddy (voiced by Doug Young) tried to do the best he could at raising his rambunctious son Augie (voiced by Daws Butler).
 Augie, who loved his father, would often refer to him as "dear old Dad".
 Their mutual admiration included Daddy gently chiding, "Augie, my son, my son", when he would disappoint his father; and when his son would say or do something that inspired pride, Daddy would turn to the audience and say with a grin, "Dat's my boy who said dat!"

 The segments and characters were similar to the Spike and Tyke cartoons William Hanna and Joseph Barbera produced during their theatrical animation careers at Metro-Goldwyn-Mayer in the 1940s and 1950s.